-Alcoholics Anonymous or AA has been around for nearly a century and is still one of the most important ways to help people suffering from alcohol addiction.
+Alcoholics Anonymous, or AA, has been around for nearly a century and is still one of the most important ways to help people suffering from alcohol addiction.
 But how does AA help with alcohol abuse?
 That’s a question that we at The Right Step can answer.
 We believe in the power of AA and use it when required.
-So read on to learn more about why we still use this technique.

 AA Provides High-Quality Motivation